 - The deceased person’s parents or legal guardians

-While your entire family might feel the loss of one of its members, California law only allows specific family members to file a wrongful death claim.
-Your legal team may help you define your relationship to the decedent and your possible right to pursue financial compensation with a wrongful death claim.
+Your entire family might feel the loss of one of its members.
+However, California law only allows specific family members to file a wrongful death claim.
+Your legal team may help you define your relationship with the decedent.
+This can also establish your possible right to pursue financial compensation with a wrongful death claim.